 Winter annuals planted now — pansies, snapdragons, alyssum, lobelia, stock, dianthus, geraniums, and petunias — can still be enjoyed for the next four months or so.
 Then it will be time to replace them with summer annuals.

-If you have a live Christmas tree, January is the time to get it in the ground.
+If you have a live Christmas tree, January is a good time to get it in the ground.
 Plant it in a hole as deep as the root ball (no deeper) and three times as wide.

 Watering New Plants